williamtuw/go-online/README.md

-# This is a gobang game, player can play with ohter players.
+# This is a gobang game, player can play with ohter players.william 2018.

 This is a Qt-c++ project build with visual sdudio, you can see solution file here.
 It  may help you learn how to make a middle Qt project.
+It could work corretly, though the construct of project is't such beautiful.